Nolan Jones Player Props: Rockies vs. Angels

 Nolan Jones At The Plate

-- Jones has eight doubles, five home runs and 11 walks while hitting .349.
+- Jones has eight doubles, five home runs and 11 walks while batting .330.

-- Jones will look to extend his four-game hitting streak.
-He's batting .389 with one homer during his last games.

-- Jones has reached base via a hit in 19 games this year (of 24 played), and had multiple hits in eight of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.